cyberuna/AI-Starter-Kit-OnFHIR/Chapter6-PowerBI/ReadMe.md

 * Knowledge of [Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-explorer/)
 * Knowledge of [PowerQuery](https://docs.microsoft.com/en-us/power-query/)

-NOTE:  If included the resulting [FHIR Financial Example](./FHIRFinancialExample.pbix) pbix file from the steps below so you can start with a working example.
+NOTE:  I've included the resulting [FHIR Financial Example](./FHIRFinancialExample.pbix) pbix file from the steps below so you can start with a working example.
 Make sure you change the path to your data lake and ensure you've properly setup the permissions for your account using that link.
+Also make sure you've placed some json bundles there as well.

 Getting Started